thomasthanos/steam-idler/README.md

 # Souvlatzidiko Unlocker

-A modern Steam Achievement Manager & Game Idler built with **Electron**, **React 18**, and **TypeScript** — inspired by the classic SAM but with a sleek Steam-native UI, auto-updater, and system tray support.
+A modern Steam Achievement Manager & Game Idler built with **Electron**, **React 18**, and **TypeScript** — inspired by the classic SAM but with a sleek Steam-native UI, auto-updater, system tray support, and Steam account integration.

 ![screenshot placeholder](resources/screenshot.png)